 - Omega 3’s – help to lower SHBG (the protein that testosterone binds to)

-Environmental exposure – Xenoestrogens, found in plastics, are compounds that mimic estrogen and can have negative affects on testosterone.
+- Environmental exposure – Xenoestrogens, found in plastics, are compounds that mimic estrogen and can have negative effects on testosterone.
 Also, avoid unnecessary contact with petrochemicals and gas, pesticides (eat organic).
 Never heat or cook in plastic containers.

-Medications – there are some prescription drugs, as well as over the counter ones, that can negatively effect testosterone levels.
+- Medications – there are some prescription drugs, as well as over the counter ones, that can negatively affect testosterone levels.
 Here is a list of some of them.

 There’s no single thing that will boost your testosterone naturally for the long term.
 These changes like most meaningful things, come over time through healthy eating and lifestyle choices.

-If you have any concerns about your testosterone levels, or medications that you are on which may be effecting them, speak with your MD.
+If you have any concerns about your testosterone levels or medications that you are on which may be affecting them, speak with your MD.